-When you're starting to prototype ideas it is best to start small and at this point, 14 lines of code was all we needed to proof our concept.
+When you're starting to prototype ideas it is best to start small and at this point, 14 lines of code were all we needed to prove our concept.
 The following is a breakdown of the logic behind each line of code and the API calls used in the script...Enjoy!

 API: Layers #each